leonardopaffi/d20roll/README.md

 # D20Roll
-> This is an Android project
+> This is an Android project.
 An app I made to learn some basic Android programming.
-This project is very simple, made for learning purposes using the official documentation, that's why you very likely won't find best-practises or bleeding-edge code with the latest Android features.
+The project is very simple and basic, made for learning purposes using the official documentation, that's why you very likely won't find best-practises or bleeding-edge code with the latest Android features.
 ## Build with